Updated 08.05.2026

 Ostrobothnia Wellbeing Services County

-More information (in Finnish): Research, development, and innovation (pohjanmaanhyvinvointi.fi)
+More information: Research, development, and innovation (pohjanmaanhyvinvointi.fi)

 Contact: data@ovph.fi